Contact Us for a Free Consultation (213) 542-0979

 Possession Of Dirk Or Dagger

 That usually means some sort of a longer knife that's open.
 Like even like a Swiss army knife could be a dirk or dagger if it was open in the locked position.
-So, as far as finding a dirk or dagger, it really has to do with some sort of a stabbing weapon or knife that can be used to inflict great bodily injury to another person.
+So, as far as finding a dirk or dagger, it really has to do with some sort of a stabbing weapon or knife that can be used to inflict great bodily injury on another person.

 Protecting the Public

-So, this is basically just protecting the public when we talk about the possession of a dirk or dagger and they use Penal Code Section 21310 in LA and in the Los Angeles courts.
+So, this is basically just protecting the public when we talk about the possession of a dirk or dagger, and they use Penal Code Section 21310 in LA and in the Los Angeles courts.

 They take advantage of the other person because the other person doesn't know that they have that weapon.
-Another area where I see this happening is in big parties.
-A lot of times there will be brawls.
+Another area where I see this happening is at big parties.
+There are often brawls.

-So, I see a lot of these cases and they're usually charged under the circumstance where someone's getting stabbed multiple times during a fight at a party, for example, they'll charge that as murder if somebody dies.
+So, I see a lot of these cases, and they're usually charged under the circumstance where someone's getting stabbed multiple times during a fight at a party; for example, they'll charge that as murder if somebody dies.
 If they don't die, they'll charge it as attempted murder.

 Defenses To Possession To A Dirk Or Dagger – PC 21310